Colorectal ERAS

 Enhanced Recovery After Surgery (ERAS) pathways promote an evidence based, multidisciplinary approach to patient care aimed at facilitating faster recovery from surgery, decreasing hospital length of stay, and minimizing post-operative complications.
 From scheduling through discharge, all phases of perioperative care are incorporated into ERAS pathways.

-The Colorectal Surgery Synopsis provides a high-level overview of the care standards employed for this ERAS.
+- Colorectal Surgery Synopsis (provides care standards employed for this ERAS)

 Associated tools with this ERAS: